robert/robert.github.com/_posts/2019-12-01-pfab3-analyze-commute.md

 ## In conclusion

-I love the idea behind Michael's program, and there's a lot to like about his code as well.
+I love the idea behind Michael's program, and there's a lot to admire about his code as well.
 Next week we'll look at some ways that he could kick his already solid code up another notch or two.

 In the meantime:

+* To receive all future PFABs as soon as they're published, [subscribe to the mailing list][subscribe]
 * Explore the archives: [How Tinder keeps your exact location (a bit) private][tinder]
-* To receive all future PFABs as soon as they're published, [subscribe to the mailing list][subscribe]
 * If you've written some code that you'd like feedback on, [send it to me!][feedback]
 * Was any of this post unclear?
 [Email][about] or [Tweet][twitter] at me with suggestions, comments, and feedback on my feedback.
 I'd love to hear from you.